-The purpose of grip tape is to keep your foot intact on the surface of the deck, especially while doing tricks.
+Purpose of grip tape is to keep your foot intact on the surface of the deck, especially while ding tricks.
 You could have the best skateboard, but it is of no use without a grip tape of measly $20.
 Gripping a tape should be done properly, and we will discuss that in the article as well.

 So what’s the exact size of grip tape do I need:

 That’ depends on what you want to do.
-If you are looking to cover the entire surface of your skateboard, then buy a skateboard grip tape sheet slightly larger than the size of your skateboard deck.
+If you are looking to cover the entire surface of your skateboard, then buy a skateboard grip tape sheets slightly larger than the size of your skateboard deck.
 Just take dimensions, and it will be easy.
-Sizing charts are also available with different manufacturers.
+Sizing chart also available with different manufacturers.

 Above are standard sheets but if you are looking for a DIY project or your longboard deck is bigger size then you need to look for large sheets.

-No, it’s not typical sandpaper, actually, its sandpaper type rough surface is made of silicon carbide.
+No its not a typical sandpaper, actually its sandpaper type rough surface is made of silicon carbide.
 This surface is responsible for creating friction in your shoe sole and deck.

 Most skateboarders love tricks and want to see their board in the air, so the grip tape is the biggest tool as the deck surface is smooth, it’s good to skate around, but for skateboard tricks, you need to have grip tape.

-Like other parts of a skateboard, it also comes in various colors, shapes, printed and non-printed, uni-color and logos.
+Like other parts of a skateboard, it also comes in various colour, shape, printed and non-printed, uni-colour and logos.

 If you are a Marvel charter fan and want to see superman on your deck, no problem at all.
 Just buy a printed version of a superman.
-Or you like transparent tape then you can get that easily, in short, they are available in all sorts of designs and varieties.
+Or you like a transparent tape then you can get that easily, in short, they are available in all sort of design and variety.

 How to apply grip tape on a skateboard deck

-It is quite simple but sometimes tricky due to the edges and shapes of different board decks brands.
-Just peel grip tape the bottom sheet.
+It is quite simple but sometimes tricky due to edges and shapes of different board decks brands.
+Just peel grip tape bottom sheet.

-Don’t put all the sheets as they will come folded and headache for you.
-Note that the sticky part can stick to each other and are almost impossible to separate so follow one hand approach as explained above.
+Don’t put all the sheet as it will come folded and headache for you.
+Note that the sticky part can stick to each other and almost impossible to separate so follow one hand approach as explained above.
 Here is a step by step explanation: